AdKats/AdKats/README.md

 </p>
 <p>
     The user list is sorted by role ID, then by user name.
-    Any item that says "Delete?" you need to type the word delete in the line and hit enter.
+    Any item that says "Delete?" you need to type the word delete in the line and press enter.
 </p>
 <h3>Full Logging</h3>
 <p>